top of page

 Policy Making

 The Board of Trustees will establish, approve, and evaluate all policies governing the operation of the School and maintain such policies in the Board Policy Manual.
-Implementation and dissemination of policy is delegated to the Head of School.
+Implementation is delegated to the Head of School.

 Election of Officers

-The Board of Trustees will elect its officers from its members.
+The Board of Trustees will elect its officers from among its members.

 Appointment of the Head of School

-The Board of Trustees is responsible for hiring, developing, evaluating the performance of, and (when necessary) terminating the employment of the Head of School.
+The Board of Trustees is responsible for hiring, developing, evaluating and supporting the Head of School and, when necessary, terminating the Head of School’s employment.

 Board Meetings